Message us or call us on

 A final day to relax or explore Paraty.
 If you haven’t yet done so, you might like to head out into the bay itself on a schooner for a half day tour of some of the best beaches and islands in the area.
 The schooner stops at several beaches for you to swim and snorkel, before you enjoy lunch on board as you head back.

-Travel by road to Rio, either by comfortable bus or private transfer - whichever suits you best.
-It is a four hour journey so there should be time this afternoon for you to wander along Ipanema beach.
+Travel by road to Rio this morning by private transfer.
+It is around a four to five hour journey so there should be time this afternoon for you to wander along Ipanema beach.
 There are lifeguard stations along the beach, postos, around which different groups congregate: younger, older, gay, straight, football, volleyball, etc. Ipanema is also the nicest area of the city for shopping and restaurants.
 Each day there is an art and handicraft market in the central square.

 What makes Rio special is the setting – it is a city spread across bays and valleys, and wedged between forested hills and sandy beaches.
 Today’s tour will be almost entirely outside.
 Start high above the city centre with the famous Sugar Loaf Mountain before taking the train up the Corcovado Mountain for a walk in the Tijuca forest, on the slopes beneath the statue of Christ which sits on top of Corcovado mountain.